Wago-Norge/UtilizeVSCodeWagoSDK/README.md

-## Installation of WSL and Ubuntu distrobution
+## Installation of WSL and Ubuntu distribution
 Before installing any Linux distributions on Windows, you must enable the "Windows Subsystem for Linux" optional feature <br/>
 [Install Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)